C-Backus/Project-Narnia/flask-ui/flask-ui-README.md

 Edit the variable "key_path" in the function get_sftp() to reflect the path you wrote down.

-Via command line interface, run the command "python ui.py" (remove quotations)
+Via CLI, run the command "python ui.py" (remove quotations)

 Access the link generated in the command window.